Filipe1986/Kafka/README.md

         - To serve as the foundation for data platforms, event-driven architectures, and microservices.

-#### Topic

 #### Kafka connect
+    //TODO

 #### Kafka Stream API
      Java api that handles Grouping, Aggregating, filtering, enriching in a scalable and fault-tolerant way

 #### Kafka combines three key capabilities:
-1 - publish (write) and subscribe to (read) streams
-2 - store streams of events durably and reliably for as long as you want 3 - To process streams
+    1 - publish (write) and subscribe to (read) streams 2 - store streams of events durably and reliably for as long as you want 3 - To process streams

 #### How does Kafka work?